hellohubs/documentation/README.md

 **Ready to build?
 [Get to it!](overview.md)**

-The structure plans, software, and hardware specifications, along with tutorials and instructions to build and deploy a Hello Hub contained in this guide are Open Source, which means they are availible for anyone to freely download and use, improve, contribute back or re-release.
+The structure plans, software, and hardware specifications, along with tutorials and instructions to build and deploy a Hello Hub contained in this guide are Open Source, which means they are available for anyone to freely download and use, improve, contribute back or re-release.

 The most recent version of this guide is located @ [http://hellohub.org/build](http://hellohub.org/build)